-Standard Grey Water Tank System
+Standard System

-- 1. Empty the grey water tanks as described in Section 4 Grey Water Holding System.
+- 1. Empty the grey water tanks as described in Section 4- Grey Water Holding System.
 Remove as much of the fresh water used in flushing the tanks as possible. - 2.
-Turn the Accessory Battery master disconnect switch to the "ON" position. - 3.
-On the Safety Breaker Panel, switch the Auto Sump Forward circuit breaker "ON."
+Turn the accessory battery master disconnect switch to the "ON" position. - 3.
+Switch the forward and aft Auto Sump circuit breakers on the Safety Breaker Panel "ON."